 Partnerships for Forests is supporting the Africa Palm Oil Initiative to realise its vision of a prosperous palm oil industry that balances economic development with social and environmental sustainability, while protecting the rich tropical forests of West and Central Africa.

-The Africa Palm Oil Initiative (APOI) was formed to develop and support the implementation of principles that ensure palm oil production in West and Central Africa delivers economic development while at the same time safeguarding environmental targets for reduced deforestation, sustainable land use and GHG emissions, as well as addressing numerous social issues.
+The Africa Palm Oil Initiative (APOI) was formed to develop and support the implementation of principles that guide sustainable and responsible palm oil production in West and Central Africa.
+The initiative safeguards environmental targets for reduced deforestation, sustainable land use and GHG emissions in a way that is socially beneficial and drives economic development.

-The APOI, which is the Tropical Forest Alliance (TFA) 2020’s first signature initiative, brings together partners from the public and private sectors, civil society and community groups from ten palm-oil-producing countries in the region: Cameroon, Central African Republic, Côte d’Ivoire, Democratic Republic of Congo, Gabon, Ghana, Liberia, Nigeria, Republic of Congo, and Sierra Leone.
+The first of the Tropical Forest Alliance (TFA) 2020’s signature Initiatives, APOI brings together partners from the public and private sectors, civil society and community groups from ten palm-oil-producing countries in the region: Cameroon, Central African Republic, Côte d’Ivoire, Democratic Republic of Congo, Gabon, Ghana, Liberia, Nigeria, Republic of Congo, and Sierra Leone.

 - build and strengthen public-private partnerships for responsible palm oil production;

 - finalise the national principles and action plans in the producer countries;